 Everyone needs a little help sometimes.
-Tutoring is free and students may begin using services at any point in the semester.
-Learning Assistants -- most of whom are current or former Cuyamaca students, themselves - help students adapt to college, learn course skills and content, refine general study skills and strategies, and become more confident, independent learners.

-Tutoring is offered in a variety of formats through the Academic Resource Center (ARC), the STEM Achievement Center, and the Writing Center depending on the course and student need.
-For more information, please visit the website at: www.cuyamaca.edu/tutoring, email cuyamaca.tutoring@gcccd.edu or leave voicemail at (619) 660-4525.
+Tutoring is free, and students may begin using services at any point in the semester.
+Learning Assistants -- most of whom are current or former Cuyamaca students, themselves help students adapt to college, learn course skills and content, refine general study skills and strategies, and become more confident, independent learners.
+Tutoring is offered in online, email, and in-person formats through various campus locations as well as through the Cuyamaca Virtual Tutoring Center.
+For more information and/or to request an appointment, please click on the blue "Tutoring" link in your course Canvas container, email cuyamaca. tutoring@gcccd.edu, visit the Tutoring website at www.cuyamaca.edu/tutoring, or leave a voicemail at (619) 660-4525.